Javier-FernandezCarabantes/RNN-DAS/README.md

 python RNN_DAS.py --help
 ```

-Maintaining the folder structure provided in the repository is recommended to ensure proper functionality.
+Maintaining the folder structure provided in the repository is recommended to ensure proper functionality, although it is possible to modify it by changing the argparse parameters.

 ### Saving Results